-Bartholomew Diaz was born in 1450 in the Portuguese city of Algavre.
+Bartolomeu Diaz was born in 1450 in Algavre, Portugal.
 Little is known about his youth.
-Before he began his travel life he was the overseer of the warehouses of King John II.
-On October 10, 1486, he was appointed as the commander of the expedition to circumnavigate the southern tip of Africa in the hopes of finding a new, safer and more profitable trade route with India and finding a mythical kingdom managed by the legendary Priest John.
+Before he began traveling, he was the supervisor of the magazines of King John II.
+On October 10, 1486, he was appointed commander of an expedition to circumnavigate the southern tip of Africa in the hope of finding a new, safer and more profitable trade route with India and finding a mythical kingdom managed by the legendary Priest John.

 He set out on the expedition in August the following year.
 Until then, the Portuguese sailors under the protectorate of Henry the Navigator were discovering the areas of the Atlantic Ocean, southern Europe and western parts of Africa to the Cape Verde Islands and today’s Sierra Leone.
 During these trips they gained enough knowledge about sailing and winds to enable future expeditions to travel further distances.
 In the early 1480s, Diego Cao discovered the estuary of the Congo River and sailed south of Ecuador to today’s Angola and Namibia.

-Having circled the southern coast of Africa, it changed course eastwards and using the strong Antarctic winds further north-east.
-After a month in the open sea, he came across a place he called the Bay of St. Blaise (later Mossel Bay).
-The expedition of the Portuguese reached the farthest point of the expedition on March 12, 1488, when they reached Kwaaihoek next to the mouth of the Boesmans River.
+Circling the southern coast of Africa, it changed course east and, taking advantage of the strong Antarctic winds, further north-east.
+After a month in the open sea, he came across a place he called St. Blaise Bay (later Mossel Bay).
+The Portuguese expedition reached its furthest point on March 12, 1488, when it reached Kwaaihoek next to the mouth of the Boesmans River.

-Bartholomew Diaz wanted to continue his journey towards India, but the rebellion of his crew resulting from the ending food supplies forced him to take the return course.
-For the return to Portugal, all officers also voted unanimously.
-And really, it was only on the way back that Diaz discovered the Cape of Good Hope, it was May 1488.
-Originally Diaz called this place Cape Storms, but King Jan II decided to change its name, because it bode well for future trade activities with the East.
-Diaz returned to Lisbon in December of the same year after a nearly 16-month absence in his home pages.
+Bartolomeu wanted to continue his journey towards India, but his crew’s revolt due to food shortages forced him to take a return course.
+All officers also voted unanimously to return to Portugal.
+And really it was only on the way back that Dias discovered the Cape of Good Hope, it was May 1488.
+Originally Dias called this place Cape of Storms, but King John II decided to change the name, because it bode well for future trade activities with the East.
+Dias returned to Lisbon in December the same year after almost 16 months away from home.

-Preparations for Vasco da Gama’s trip to India
+Preparations for the Vasco da Gama expedition to India